Individual Therapy

 7. Improving Self-Esteem: Individual therapy is often used for longstanding and stuck general goals, such as building self-confidence and self-worth.
 Educational, social, and occupational goals related to these issues can be set.

-8. Parenting Challenges: Seeking guidance and support in navigating parenting issues and challenges.
+8. Parenting Challenges: This approach is used for those seeking guidance and support in navigating parenting issues and challenges.

 Individual therapy offers a safe and confidential space to explore their thoughts, feelings, and behaviors.
 It provides tools, strategies, and support to cope with challenges, improve mental health, and enhance overall well-being.
 The list above provides a general overview, but we can discuss how individual therapy could benefit you and help you reach your goals.